-The uptake of LCFA into the lactating mammary gland is thought to be mostly active [51].
-A strong correlation has been shown between the uptake of FA and the arterial concentration of FFA and TAG combined [52], but only up to a certain extent, after which the uptake reaches saturation [53].
-The FA translocase CD36, a polyvalent glycoprotein involved in a myriad of different cellular functions, is also crucial to the uptake of LCFA in various cell types [54].
-A recent study demonstrated that blocking CD36 reversed the greater TAG synthesis in MEC brought about by supplementation with stearic acid (18:0) while also decreasing the phosphorylation of mTOR [55].
-In addition to CD36, both FA binding proteins (FABP) and FA transport proteins (FATP) are thought to be important for the uptake of LCFA [56].
+The uptake of LCFAs into the lactating mammary gland is thought to be mostly active [51].
+A strong correlation has been shown between the uptake of FAs and the combined arterial concentration of FFAs and TAGs [52], but only to a certain extent, after which the uptake reaches saturation [53].
+The FA translocase CD36, a polyvalent glycoprotein involved in a myriad of different cellular functions, is also crucial to the uptake of LCFAs in various cell types [54].
+A recent study demonstrated that blocking CD36 reversed the increase in TAG synthesis in MECs caused by supplementation with stearic acid (18:0) while also decreasing the phosphorylation of mTOR [55].
+In addition to CD36, both FA binding proteins (FABPs) and FA transport proteins (FATPs) are thought to be important for the uptake of LCFA [56].
 The main mammalian FATP are the 6 solute carrier family 27 proteins (SLC27).
 All 6 members of the SLC27 family possess a transmembrane domain and some degree of intrinsic long-chain and very-long-chain acyl-CoA synthetase enzyme activity.
-Two members, SLC27A1 and SLC27A6, are more expressed in the mammary gland than the others, although all 6 members can be found and their expression level is dependent upon the stage of lactation [57].
-These proteins are required for the translocation of the LCFA through both the plasma membrane and the ER membrane.
-The FABP are a family of small proteins that serve as chaperones for LCFA and other related molecules like eicosanoids and retinol.
-They act as shuttles for hydrophobic ligands, both intracellularly and extracellularly, where they transport the FA or their related compounds to their destinations.
-FABP associate with the cytosolic tail of the CD36 glycoprotein, which again highlights the importance of CD36 in LCFA uptake [58].
-Of the 9 FABP, FABP3 is the most expressed in the lactating mammary gland, representing over 90% of total FABPs at peak lactation [57].
-Because FABP3 is highly expressed during lactation and since it has been linked with the regulation of FA synthesis and lipid accumulation in the mammary gland [59], it likely acts as the main carrier of LCFA from the plasma membrane to either the ER or lipid droplets.
-During the dry period, FABP4 is the most expressed FABP, with both FABP3 and FABP5 being slightly less expressed [57].
-Despite what we do know, the specificity of each FATP and FABP, their intracellular localizations, and the exact mechanisms for FA translocation have not been elucidated yet.
+Two members, SLC27A1 and SLC27A6, are more highly expressed in the mammary gland than the others are, although all 6 members can be found and their expression level is dependent upon the stage of lactation [57].
+These proteins are required for the translocation of LCFAs through both the plasma membrane and the ER membrane.
+The FABPs are a family of small proteins that serve as chaperones for LCFAs and other related molecules, such as eicosanoids and retinol.
+They act as shuttles for hydrophobic ligands, both intracellularly and extracellularly, where they transport the FAs or their related compounds to their destinations.
+FABPs associate with the cytosolic tail of the CD36 glycoprotein, which highlights the importance of CD36 in LCFA uptake [58].
+Among the 9 FABPs, FABP3 is the most highly expressed in the lactating mammary gland, representing more than 90% of the total FABPs at peak lactation [57].
+Because FABP3 is highly expressed during lactation and has been linked with the regulation of FA synthesis and lipid accumulation in the mammary gland [59], it likely acts as the main carrier of LCFAs from the plasma membrane to either the ER or lipid droplets.
+During the dry period, FABP4 is the most highly expressed FABP, with both FABP3 and FABP5 being expressed at slightly lower levels [57].
+However, the specificity of each FATP and FABP, their intracellular localizations, and the exact mechanisms for FA translocation have not yet been elucidated.

 De novo fatty acid synthesis